pascallaliberte/sharpen.page/_posts/2020-04-10-productized-services-feedback-for-purplesoundstudios.md

 What if their visitor:

-* Wants their undivided attention for a short amount of time?
+* Wanted their undivided attention for a short amount of time?
-* Wants to jam with them over some ideas, innovate with their sound, get trained...
+* Wanted to jam with them over some ideas, innovate with their sound, get trained...
-* Wants to learn how to do it themselves?
+* Wanted to learn how to do it themselves?

-It's tempting to think this will dilute their service offerings (having too many choices), but in fact, **it might strengthen their authority on the subject**.
+It was tempting to think this would dilute their service offerings (having too many choices), but in fact, **it might have strengthened their authority on the subject**.

-And, more importantly, it might offer options that will force the visitor to choose amongst their other services, instead of going elsewhere.
+And, more importantly, it might have offered options that would force the visitor to choose amongst their other services, instead of going elsewhere.

 This approach creates what's called a [value-ladder][value-ladder].
 Every rung of the value-ladder adds more value, [takes more risks for the client][recession-selling], is more custom than the previous one.